How much is it to put my child’s name on the waitlist?

 The preschool follows a four term year and is closed during school and public holidays.
 The first and last days of each term are pupil free days, with staff meetings, programming and preparation of premises.
 The operating hours are: 8.30am – 3.30pm Monday - Wednesday, and 8.00am-3.30pm Thursdays and Fridays .The choices of days available are: 3 days – Monday, Tuesday, Wednesday.
 2 days – Thursday, Friday.

-How many children is the preschool license for?
+How many children is the preschool licensed for?

 20 children per day.